There are no perfect recipes. Everyone has their own taste.

 If you’re happy with the result, it’s a success.

 We’re all about drinking and dining that defines the destination and our distinct restaurants are integrated into vibrant communal areas and curated by local chefs so you can sample truly authentic flavours.
 Can’t wait till we open in September?
 No problem.
-We crashed the kitchen of Jam Jam restaurant at ASAI Bangkok Chinatown, hooked up with Head Chef Noom and challenged her to create and share a recipe incorporating Thai Cacao.
+We crashed the kitchen of JAM JAM at ASAI Bangkok Chinatown, hooked up with Head Chef Noom and challenged her to create and share a recipe incorporating Thai Cacao.

 “When you think of cacao, the first thing that comes to mind is dessert,” she said.
 “Perhaps we’re going to make brownies or cake?
 Too simple.
 I want something different and fun.”